rahulranjansah/hapsira/docs/source/examples/generating-orbit-groundtracks.myst.md

 By definition, a groundtrack is just the projection of the position left by a satellite over its attractor.
-They are usually applied to Earth orbiting spacecraft and thus, have been implemented within the `poliastro.earth.plotting` sub-package.
+They are usually applied to Earth orbiting spacecraft and thus, have been implemented within the `hapsira.earth.plotting` sub-package.

 Something interesting about these kind of figures is that they take the Earth's rotation into account.